SidRoberts/centum/docs/flash/index.md

 [`Centum\Flash\Flash`](https://github.com/SidRoberts/centum/blob/main/src/Flash/Flash.php) is used to display messages to users.
 Messages are stored in the session so they are useful for providing information after a form submission or redirect.
+This makes it easy to provide feedback that persists across requests, such as error messages, success confirmations, or informational notices.

 ```php
 Centum\Flash\Flash(